nbstrat/dotfiles/README.md

 on the USAF environment.

-If propertly configured, you will be prompted for CAC when making request to port 44300.
+If properly configured, you will be prompted for CAC when making request to port 44300.

 * With CAC prompt
 * `https://localhost:44300/`